What is SaaS Management? A Detailed Guide

 Auto-renewals: SaaS contracts are crucial documents, but most businesses don’t track them formally.

-Poor contract management will lead to your contracts getting auto-renewed.
+Poor contract management will lead to auto-renewed contracts.
 Even though your team only uses 70 licenses for Hubspot, all 100 licenses will be paid for during every contract renewal.

-You need to manage your contracts better using a contract management system to stay ahead of renewals.
-With a SMP, you can automate SaaS renewals and right-size your licenses by renegotiating with vendors.
+You must manage your contracts using a contract management system to stay ahead of renewals.
+With such a system, you can automate SaaS renewals and right-size your licenses by renegotiating with vendors.

-Intruders are only a step away from accessing the data from multiple locations.
-In the absence of a SaaS management system, it is challenging to discover misconfigured and unauthorized SaaS applications that might leave a backdoor for hackers.
+Intruders are only a step away from accessing data from multiple locations.
+Without a SaaS management system, it is challenging to discover misconfigured and unauthorized SaaS applications that might leave hackers with a backdoor.

 Further, manually reviewing the settings of each authorized and unauthorized app makes the cybersecurity audit complex.